It’s like a scene from a fairy tale. Flowers in every direction, stretching as far as the eye can see.

 As you can imagine, the insane natural beauty attracts a crowd.
 Hiking Walker Canyon is normally not a big deal.
 During a super bloom, however, it’s a different story.

 The crowds can be so large that they become overwhelming, especially on the weekends.
 Parking is a nightmare.
+A police officer stationed at the trailhead that I talked to estimated 20,000 visitors would come on a weekend day at the height of the bloom.

 Try to go on a weekday if possible and know that 80 percent of the crowd aren’t hikers and won’t go more than a little ways up the trail.
 Once you get past a mile, the crowds evaporate and the incredible scenery can be enjoyed without the bedlam.